 Free Microsoft Word Letter Templates

-Microsoft letter templates can be used to create a variety of job-related letters.
-They are available as a free download for Microsoft Word users, and they are accessible within your Word program.
+Microsoft templates can be used to create a variety of job-related letters, not to mention resumes.
+These templates are available as a free download for Microsoft Word users, and they are accessible within your Word program.

 Using a template can help you ensure that you include all the necessary details in your letter.
 It can also help you format your letter.
 However, keep in mind that a template is simply meant to be a guide, and you'll need to edit the letter to customize and personalize it.